oracle-livelabs/database/edition-based-redefinition/setup-hr-schema/setup-hr-schema.md

    ```

    **If you are using the LiveLabs sandbox, you should refer to the page "View Login Info" for getting the ADMIN credentials.
 The connection string will also be unique to your environment.**

    If you are using the LiveLabs sandbox, replace "ebronline" in the connection string with the full Database Name found on the Login Info page.
 E.g. for EBRONLINE41137 you must provide:

    ```text
    <copy>connect admin@ebronline41137_medium</copy>
    ```

    Save the connect command line for later use.
-From now on, we'll always show `connect admin@ebronline_medium` regardless of your actual connection string.
+From now on, we'll always show `connect admin@ebronline_medium` or `connect hr@ebronline_medium` regardless of your actual connection string.

    ![ATP Connect](images/atp-connect.png " ")